lambdaacademy/2016.04_erlang_env/README.md

 12:48:30.495 [info] Client <<"user_3">> has sent 2 messages so far
 ```

 The number passed as the second argument to the `./simple_run.sh` indicates the number of simulated XMPP clients.
 Now, as your clients are sending messages, Graphite will show you how many messages are sent from particular client.
-Point your browser on to http://192.169.1.100:8080 and enable a plot for `amoc_node_soe2016.amoc.counters.messages_sent.user_4`:
+Point your browser to http://192.169.1.100:8080 and enable a plot for `amoc_node_soe2016.amoc.counters.messages_sent.user_4`:

 ![alt](img/soe2016_graphite_user_metric.png)

-The improve your experience click `Auto-Refresh` button and select a time range to the past 5 minutes.
+The improve your experience click `Auto-Refresh` button and select a time range of past 5 minutes (The clock button in the **Grap Composer**).
 Finally, click Graph Data and edit the filter so that it includes all the users.
 Click Edit and then type in then change `user_4` to `*`:

 ![alt](img/soe2016_graphite_time_range.png)

 The resulting filter is: `amoc_node_soe2016.amoc.counters.messages_sent.*.one`.
 Apart from that, change timezone - navigate to Graph Options -> X-Axis -> Time zone and enter `Europe/Warsaw`.
-Should should end up with the following graph showing how many messages was sent by each of the 10 clients started in my example scenario:
+You should end up with the following graph showing how many messages were sent by each of the 10 clients started in this example scenario:

 ![alt](img/soe2016_graphite_all_clients.png)